rcywang/d-wave-demodoc/docs/research.rst

 This equation is known as the **adiabatic criterion**.
 If it holds, the polarization states evolve adiabatically, and the polarization direction will follow the direction of birefringence [Caiazzo2019]_.

-Notice that this adiabadicity requirement is important for **adiabatic quantum computing** as well, specifically during the annealing process.
+Notice that this adiabaticity requirement is important for **adiabatic quantum computing** as well, specifically during the annealing process.

 ..
 [Caiazzo2019] Ilaria Caiazzo.
 QED and X-ray polarization from neutron stars and black holes.
 PhD thesis, University of British Columbia, 2019.